Denis Potvin: Playing career

-In Potvin's best season, 1978–79, the talented but young Islanders ultimately lost in semi-finals of the 1979 Stanley Cup playoffs to the New York Rangers in six games, despite being heavily favoured to win the series.
+In Potvin's best season, 1978–79, the talented but young Islanders ultimately lost in the semi-finals of the 1979 Stanley Cup playoffs to the New York Rangers in six games, despite being heavily favoured to win the series.
 Clark Gillies stepped down as captain during the off-season and Potvin became the team's third captain, a position he held until relinquishing it in 1987.
 In 1979–80, Potvin's first year as captain, the Islanders won their first of four Stanley Cups.
 Potvin was a key part of the Islanders during the team's early 1980s glory years: in addition to the four consecutive Stanley Cup championships and five straight finals appearances, in the eight seasons he served as captain, the Islanders never failed to reach the Stanley Cup playoffs.
 Potvin was very productive offensively in the playoffs, with his best year being 1980–81 when he scored 8 goals and 17 assists for 25 points in 18 games.
 However, he was never able to win the Conn Smythe Trophy as the playoff's most valuable player.
 In the 1983–84 season, Potvin made a comeback of sorts, scoring 85 points and making the NHL's second all-star team.

 Potvin was known for being intelligent, articulate, and outspoken off the ice.
 Throughout the 1970s, these traits often alienated his Islander teammates, as they made Potvin appear arrogant.
 He offended many hockey fans by stating publicly he had played better in the 1976 Canada Cup than Bobby Orr, and that Orr's selection as tournament MVP was for sentimental reasons.
 However, as Potvin matured, he became seen as a great leader as he learned to use these same qualities to positively affect his teammates.

 Potvin was a more traditional defender than Orr and an extremely physical player.
 He averaged just under one point per game over his career (0.992), while Orr averaged 1.39 points per game.
 Late in his career, Potvin suffered a series of injuries that impeded his performance, leading to his retirement following the 1987–88 season.
-He retired as the NHL's leader in goals and points by a defenceman.
+He retired as the NHL's leader in goals and points as a defenceman.
 His career totals were later surpassed by Ray Bourque, Paul Coffey, and others, and as of 2014, he sits fifth in career goals and seventh in career points amongst defencemen.

 Potvin claimed to have received an offer from Mike Keenan to come out of retirement and play for the arch-rival New York Rangers in 1993.
 Keenan has yet to substantiate these claims.
 Potvin admitted that although he believed it was a joke, he did contemplate a comeback.
 After a brief skate, he decided his body could no longer handle the rigours of the game.